Summary

 - Audio files

-When you assemble a module the segments appear in a list in the application, with the first line of text acting as a header.
+When you assemble a module the segments appear in a list onscreen.
+The first line of text in the module, or the file name acts as a header.
 You can drag and drop the segments to organize them as you build the module.

 See: